 Cassandra’s prophecies were ostensibly inspired by an angry god, but I can’t help but wonder if she was just a smart lady giving good advice none of the dudes around her believed, but since she was so obviously right in retrospect they blamed their bad choices on a “curse.”

 The post-Classical monotheistic religions have, for obvious reasons of being basically monotheistic with an omnipotent, omniscient divinity, a different take, but before I get into that I want to focus on the more modern, secular conceptualization of prophecy.
 Folks like Nostradamus.
 Movies like Minority Report.
 Books like Dune.
 Fictional plotlines about prescience and precognition, which are subtly different from oracles and prophecy because they are more of a psychic phenomenon than a religious one.

-For all of the different words we have for foreknowledge and future sight and divine predictions, I still can’t think of a word for means a foretelling that was proven true or the moment that the foretelling comes true.
+For all the different words we have for foreknowledge and future sight and divine predictions, I still can’t think of a word that means a foretelling that was proven true or the moment that the foretelling comes true.

 I do want a word for it.

 Yet I’ve never noticed the lack before.
 Strange.

 The notion of providence came up a lot in discussions I had on this topic.
 It gets at the idea that God will provide but rarely does the Protestant faith deal with genuine prophecy.
 I suppose it somehow feels un-modern.
 More commonly, Protestants address gratitude toward wish fulfillment in a way that reminds me strongly of how Roman generals would promise a particular god or goddess a temple in exchange for a victory in battle.
 Prayer, then prayer answered — it’s more contractual than predictive, with no negative implications for if the prayer doesn’t come true.

 I think that says something interesting about pagan Romans and Protestants, but it’s not the topic I’m addressing, alas.